kwasniew/hyperbook/README.md

 In the functional approach to UI development, view is a pure function of state.
 Hyperapp ```view``` function takes ```state``` object as an input and returns a data structure describing future DOM tree to build.
 The returned data structure is known as the Virtual DOM.
-The framework can turn it into very efficient low-level DOM updates.
+The framework can translate it into very efficient low-level DOM updates.
 The important point is that you never work directly with DOM API in your application code.
 Instead of making imperative calls such as ```document.createElement```, ```element.insertBefore``` or ```element.removeChild``` you declare what the view should look like and call it a day.